cleanup-fun/react-native-client/psuedo-code/todo/extra-oomph.md

   - The user has to say "READY" on both the computer and the device before it starts

 - Allow the person to "swipe" off the main menu

+- Allow the person to choose a directory to cleanup
+  - Can go deep or shallow
+  - Will tell the user if any directories or files could not be read